vmware-archive/clarity/README.md

 1. Install Clarity Icons package through npm:
     ```
-    npm install clarity-icons
+    npm install clarity-icons --save
     ```

 2. Install the polyfill for Custom Elements:
     ```
-    npm install github:webcomponents/custom-elements.git#v1.0.0-alpha.3
+    npm install github:webcomponents/custom-elements.git#v1.0.0-alpha.3 --save
     ```

-3. If your application supports IE10, the polyfill will require the MutationObserver shim to work.
+3. (Optional) If your application supports IE10, the polyfill will require the MutationObserver shim to work.
 If your application doesn't support IE10, you can skip the following installation:
     ```
-    npm install mutationobserver-shim@0.3.2
+    npm install mutationobserver-shim@0.3.2 --save
     ```

 4. Include the clarity-icons.min.css and clarity-icons.min.js in your HTML.
 As custom-elements.min.js is dependent on the Custom Elements polyfill, make sure to include it before clarity-icons.min.js.
 Also, if your app needs to support IE10, include the mutationobserver.min.js before the polyfill: